MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 ### Prerequisites

 As mentioned before this script was written for Python version 3.6.x.
 It may work with other versions too but none are tested.
-Additionally the Python image library (Pillow) is required.
+Additionally the Python image library (Pillow) and Beautifulsoup4 is required.
 To install all dependencies just use the console to navigate into the project folder and write

 ```